STA Monthly Meeting – January 2017

-This year’s panel debate will be chaired by Nicole Elliott MSTA.
+The STA meeting programme will start the year with a special panel of speakers giving their outlook for the market in 2017.
+The panel will be chaired by Nicole Elliott MSTA, known to many of you as Trending@sta-uk.org and author of the STA blog.
 A graduate of the London School of Economics and Political Science (BSc Social Psychology) Nicole has worked in banks in the City of London for the last 30 years.
-Whether in sales, trading or forecasting technical analysis has always been the bedrock of her thinking.

 Stéphanie is Senior Technical Analyst, joining SG CIB in 2006 where she first developed the Commodity technical analysis before developing and coordinating the cross-asset technical analysis with a special focus on Forex and Rates.
 Stéphanie has 15 years experience in technical analysis on various financial markets and from 2000 to 2005 she lectured technical analysis at Paris IX Dauphine University to BSc students.